 The current pandemic has a substantial impact on every aspect of our lives.
 This conference would like to be a forum for sharing information on how the Coronavirus pandemic has changed the teaching and learning of psychology.
 One major subject concerns the organization of teaching, in which online tools play a central role.
 Another obvious issue is how we as instructors can help students to debunk myths and identify illogical reasoning.
 Any other issues of how teaching and learning psychology have changed during the Corona-Crisis are welcome.

 The Call for Papers can now be accessed here.
-Submissions are open from 1st March to 16th April 2021.
+Submissions are now closed.